 To use the Bulky Waste service, you must be registered to pay Council Tax in Hounslow and your payment details must match your Council Tax address.
 Landlords with properties in the borough can also utilise the Bulky Waste service which is a new edition to the service.

 Collections are available 5 days per week (Mon - Fri) with the option to select your preferred collection day (subject to availability) resulting in reduced waiting times and greater flexibility.
+We will only accept items that are in a clean and dry condition (as far as reasonably possible) and we will not accept items that are or have been stored in a damp area causing mould or a pest infestation.

 If you live in a flat, please note that items will only be collected from a communal area and you must seek permission from your landlord before leaving the items out for collection.